Imam Husayn Shrine: Description

 The boundary wall of the shrine surrounds wooden gates covered with glass decorations.
 The gates open into a courtyard separated into smaller rooms or precincts with many "iwans" along the walls.
 The grave of Husayn is enclosed within a metal-mesh like structure, found directly beneath the golden dome.
 On 5 March 2013, the process of replacing the zarih (metal mesh like structure) over the tomb of Husayn was completed and the new zarih inaugurated.

-The Al Abbas Mosque is located nearby.
+The Al Abbas Shrine is located nearby.
 Plans to replace the shrine's historic dome with a modern steel framed one were met with controversy, especially by historic preservationists, as it would severely distort the shrine's historic integrity and character.
 The first dome is 27 m high and completely covered with gold.
 At the bottom, it is surrounded with twelve windows, each of which is about 1.25 m away from the other, from the inside, and 1.30 m from the outside.
 The shrine has an area of 59 m by 75 m with ten gates, and about 65 decorated rooms used for studying.